lwiest/ZInterpreter/README.md

 ### Prerequisites
 * You have installed Java SDK 8 or higher on your system.
-* You have a story file (from Infocom or created with any story file compiler) supporting version 3 of the Z-machine.
+* You have a story file (from Infocom or created with any story file compiler) for version 3 of the Z-machine.

 ### Instructions
 1. Download [ZInterpreter.jar](https://github.com/lwiest/ZInterpreter/releases/download/latest/ZInterpreter.jar) to a folder.